UBC-MDS/prairielearn-migration-autotest/README.md

 > This assumes all questions are in the format as described in the [documentation](https://prairielearn.readthedocs.io/en/latest/question/)

 1. Write the code in the solution file
-   - If you need to use quotation marks, use the double quotation mark ("<string>") in the solution file.
+   - If you need to use quotation marks, use only the double quotation mark ("<string>") in the solution file.
 2. Make sure this file can be run
    - Import any libraries
    - Make sure any supplementary files exist (i.e. data files that are read)